-Moreover, Stauffer et al.'s [22] model was not validated with data following wolf-hunts in WI.
-Rather, the model was validated on data from winters 2016-2017 to 2018-2019, which came several years after the wolf-hunts of 2012-2014, despite the WDNR authors having had access to all the requisite data [22].
+Moreover, Stauffer et al. (22) was not validated with data following wolf-hunts in WI.
+Rather, the model was validated on data from winters 2016-2017 and 2018-2019, which came several years after the wolf-hunts of 2012-2014, despite the WDNR authors having had access to all the requisite data (22).
 We are unclear why they chose to validate their model with the small subset of all the data at their disposal.
-This is an unjustified assumption and step in that article.
-Therefore, it is unknown whether the model of Stauffer et al. [22] is sensitive to changes in wolf populations after a wolf-hunt, especially an unprecedented hunt in timing, methods, and proportion of the wolf population estimated to have been killed legally and illegally [25].
-Indeed, the model of Stauffer et al. [22] was exclusively validated with data of periods during which wolves enjoyed full ESA protections (classified as "endangered"), and hence, we suggest this is an underlying and substantial model assumption that has remained unidentified but that challenges the model's application to liberalized killing anywhere at any time but for the two years they hand-picked for validation.
-The assumptions of Stauffer et al. [22] are numerous: habitat saturation, static land cover variables, little overlap in wolf pack territories with neighbors and with independent jurisdictions, and no legal wolf-killing (except for human health and safety).
+This is an unjustified assumption and step in that paper.
+Therefore, it is unknown whether the model in (22) is sensitive to changes in wolf populations after a wolf-hunt, especially an unprecedented hunt in timing, methods, and proportion of the wolf population estimated to have been killed legally and illegally (25).
+Indeed, the model in (22) was exclusively validated with data of periods during which wolves enjoyed full ESA protections (classified as 'endangered'), and hence we suggest this is an underlying and substantial model assumption that has remained unidentified but that challenges the model's application to liberalized killing anywhere at any time but for the two years they hand-picked for validation.
+The assumptions of (22) are numerous: habitat saturation, static land cover variables, little overlap in wolf pack territories with neighbors and with independent jurisdictions, no legal wolf-killing (except for human health and safety).
 They also assume the average territory size and average pack sizes represent accurately the entire state's wolf packs, and normal distributions around those averages.
-Some of those assumptions were not made clear in Stauffer et al.'s study [22], despite peer review, but others were transparent.
-For example, Stauffer et al. [22] stipulated that "If the number of occupied sites adequately describes the distribution of home ranges (i.e., ψ is appropriately defined and interpreted, and is unbiased), then population abundance can be derived ... " (p.
-411).
-The WDNR has not addressed such assumptions in [21] and we show the numerous sources of overestimation bias that make us skeptical.
-Therefore, WDNR [21] has misapplied a model to a new set of conditions, without validation.
+Some of those assumptions were not made clear in (22) despite peer review. but others were transparent.
+For example, (22) stipulated that "If the number of occupied sites adequately describes the distribution of home ranges (i.e., ψ is appropriately defined and interpreted, and is unbiased), then population abundance can be derived..." p.
+411, (22).
+The WDNR has not addressed such assumptions in (21) and we show the numerous sources of over-estimation bias that make us skeptical.
+Therefore, (21) has misapplied a model to a new set of conditions, without validation.
 The claim that they use a peer-reviewed method is not accurate with regard to its application.
 This is analogous to treating an illness with a therapy validated for a different health condition dissimilar from the former.

-7. Wolf pack home range size
+Wolf pack home range size

 Next, the pack-occupied area with some unspecified probability of occupancy was divided into estimated wolf pack territories statewide.
 These wolf pack areas are variously referred to as home ranges or territories because we lack systematic information on whether the ranges were defended as territories.
-The WDNR estimated pack home ranges from a small number of GPS-collared wolves monitored by telemetry [21].
-WDNR [21] relied on fewer than two dozen GPS-collared wolves (<3% of the population by all estimates) from December 2021 to April 2022 to estimate home range size and did not reveal which zones those wolves ranged within.
-This is a small sample compared to past years, e.g., Wydeven et al. [41] reported 13% of the population on average.
-Moreover, the agency did not report the number of GPS data points (e.g., number of locations per year) used in WDNR's [21] report.
-This small sample raises concerns over the estimates themselves because such estimates are dependent on the number of locations, with small sample sizes leading to underestimation of territory sizes, and thus overestimation of the number of territories [64].
+The WDNR estimated pack home ranges from a small number of GPS-collared wolves monitored by telemetry (21).
+(21) relied on fewer than two dozen GPS collared wolves (<3% of the population by all estimates) from December 2021 to April 2022 to estimate home range size and did not reveal which zones those wolves ranged within.
+This is a small sample compared to past years, e.g., (41) reported 13% of the population on average.
+Moreover, the agency did not report the number of GPS data points (e.g., number of locations per year) used in (21).
+This small sample raises concerns over the estimates themselves because such estimates are dependent on the number of locations, with small sample sizes leading to underestimation of territory sizes, and thus overestimation of the number of territories (64).